 Over the years The Glen has been lengthened once and continually upgraded.
 Four different configurations of the track are available to iRacing members, and a lap around today’s Grand Prix circuit still incorporates much of the original layout.
 The first turn is known as “The 90,” a right-hander and a good place to pass.
 Then it’s up toward “The Esses,” a series of three fast, sweeping apexes leading onto the back straight.
 The cars reach their top speed here, before hard braking for the bus stop at the end of the straight.
 Here, the track deviates from its original circuit for “The Boot,” a hammerhead-shaped up-and-downhill section of track added in 1971.
 Turn 9, where The Boot rejoins the original circuit, is another fairly quick lefthander, tricky because it’s off camber, followed by the even quicker Turn 10, an almost flat-out left-hander.
 The last corner (Turn 11) is another fast right-hander that leads out onto the front straight.

-In 1961, Formula One came to the little town by the lake, bringing with it some of the most legendary names in motor sports.
-For the next two decades, the home of the U.S. Grand Prix was Watkins Glen.
-The early eighties saw some tough times for The Glen.
-Formula One held its last race there in 1980, but the track would recover soon enough.
+In 1961, Formula 1 came to the little town by the lake, bringing with it some of the most legendary names in motor sports.
+For the next two decades, the home of the United States Grand Prix was Watkins Glen.
+The early eighties saw some tough times for The Glen: F1 held its last race there in 1980, and it was closed to all but spectator-free SCCA meets for two years, but the track would recover soon enough under new ownership.
 In 1986, NASCAR’s top series returned to The Glen, and with it, a whole new renaissance for the track began.